net-zero-dri/net-zero-dri.github.io/overview.md

 [Further information about the proof-of-concept studies here](/proof-of-concept/).

 ### Investigating funding and system level views
 Existing processes, such as procurement, don't take into account carbon costs.
-The Net Zero Consortium will conduct a series of meetings, with invited experts as appropriate, to assess the current funding framework for UKRI digital research infrastructure and review the processes in place for the funding of digital research infrastructure procurement, operation, and use.
+The Net Zero Consortium will conduct a series of meetings, inviting experts as appropriate, to assess the current funding framework for UKRI digital research infrastructure and review the processes in place for the funding of DRI procurement, operation, and use.